adstr123/Duckett-JavaScript-jQuery/ch02/notes.md

 ## Data Types

-- Numeric
+- Number
 - String
   - Use an escape character `\` to include quotes in a String
 - Boolean
-- Array
+- Undefined (variable has been declared, but no value has been assigned)
+- Null (variable with no value - maybe had one in the past, but no longer does)
-- Object
+- Object (the only complex data type)
-- Undefined
-- Null

 ## Operators